 August 8, 2018

 It should not come as much of shock to know that Google and many other online organisations can track your activity online in multiple ways.
-Whatever your views on the rights and wrongs of that, some of the information they gather can indirectly help you to improve your website’s SEO.
+Whatever your views on the rights and wrongs of that, some of the information they gather can indirectly help you to positively impact your website’s ranking in SEO.

 All of this is important because Google is increasingly taking account of the experience of users as measured by its algorithms when determining the ranking of websites.
 If two sites appear equal in all SEO factors, then it will be the one whose users are deemed to have a better experience that will outrank the other.